henniferkay/tbUS/README.md

 There was a significant drop in TB cases reported ([20.1% change in rate](https://www.cdc.gov/tb/statistics/surv/surv2022/images/Slide4.PNG)) from 2019 to 2020.
 Following this sharp decline, TB cases rose in 2021 and 2022, but remain lower compared with 2019.
 At present, TB cases appear to be returning to pre-pandemic levels.
 However, the pandemic's impact on TB control has yet to be thoroughly explored.

 We wanted to gauge the effect of COVID on TB by using supervised machine learning.
-To achieve this endeavor, we developed a time-series linear regression model that is trained on TB surveillance data before 2019 and predicts the number of TB cases during 2019-2022 if COVID had not interrupted TB services.
+To achieve this endeavor, we developed a time-series linear regression model that is trained on TB surveillance data before 2019 and predicts the number of TB cases onwards if COVID had not interrupted TB services.

 ### Methods